cherryliuliuchen/FoodNutrientsSearch/README.md

 - **User Registration/Login**: Supports user account creation, login, and authentication.
 - **Integration with USDA API**: Uses the USDA API to fetch accurate food nutrition data.

-## Getting Started

-To get started with the project, refer to the individual README files linked above for setup instructions and more details.